 are uncertain of their individual plans, or room type requests exceed availability.

-Continuing undergraduates who fall under the Residency Requirement for 2015-2016 but do NOT register for housing during Housing Registration Week will still be billed for housing and also risk placement in a residence hall other than 'West Hall'.
+Continuing undergraduates who fall under the Residency Requirement for 2015-2016 but do NOT register for housing during Housing Registration Week will still be billed for campus housing.
 These students will be placed in "To Be Assigned" housing and charged standard room and board fees for the fall semester.
 Charges will be adjusted accordingly as students submit contracts and are assigned to a specific location in campus housing.

 AVAILABILITY BY CLASS: After confirmation of housing contract submissions, all campus housing applications received during Housing Registration Week will be processed in order of student classification and cumulative credit hours with Seniors having first selection priority; Juniors second and then Sophomores.
 Group applications are processed first.
 Complete group applications (rooms and apartments) will be awarded by the total number of cumulative credit hours for the entire group.
 Seniors who apply after Housing Registration Week will no longer have priority and will be placed on a 'wait' list along with other late applicants no longer under the mandatory University of Dallas residency requirement.

 FUTURE ROMERS: Students officially accepted to the Fall Rome Program will automatically be billed for Rome housing and do not need to do anything further.
 However, Fall Romers on the 'wait list' should still submit a housing contract and apply for Irving housing during Housing Registration Week.
 As students are officially accepted into the Rome Program, Irving campus housing charges will then be replaced with Rome campus housing charges on Business Office accounts.
 The Contract Breakage Fee does not apply to fall Irving residents who go to Rome the following spring.